kstenerud/compact-float/README.md

 Compact Float Format
 ====================

-Compact float format (CFF) is an encoding scheme to store a floating point value in as few bytes as possible for data transmission.
-CFF supports all values that can be stored in any sized ieee754 decimal and binary floating point encoding.
+Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-CFF can store all of the kinds of values that ieee754 can, without data loss:
+Compact float can store all of the kinds of values that the IEEE754 decimal types can, without data loss:
-* Binary and decimal floating point values
-* Normal values
-* Subnormal values
 * ±0
 * ±infinity
 * Signaling and quiet NaNs, including payload